 And what’s more, you can – indeed should – start exploring this journey to increased activity at a pace you are comfortable and happy with.
 Lying in bed, not even moving your feet.
 Immediately, anyway.

-Some of the benefits of breathing more actively include improving your body’s: cellular health and energy efficiency; core muscles stability; ability to move and exercise; ability to relax and reduce stress; heart rate; respiratory capacity; blood pressure; immune system.
+Some of the benefits of breathing more actively include improving your body’s: cellular health and energy efficiency; core muscles’ stability; ability to move and exercise; ability to relax and reduce stress; heart rate; respiratory capacity; blood pressure; immune system; and healing processes.

 Not a bad start just lying in bed is it?